Wood Countertops Are Nature's (Almost) Original

-The very first surfaces used by man for food preparation and serving were made of stone, but as humans migrated to walled domiciles and the kitchen replaced the fire pit as the hub of the family's universe, wood replaced stone as the natural choice for table and counter tops.
-While it's not as durable as stone, wood is certainly more practical, considering its weight, cutability and natural beauty.
+The very first surfaces used by man for food preparation and meal serving were made of stone, but as humans migrated to walled domiciles and the kitchen replaced the fire pit as the hub of the family's universe, wood countertops supplanted stone surfaces.
+While they’re not as durable as stone, wood countertops are certainly more practical, considering their durability, cutability, affordability and natural beauty.

 Boos Wood Counter and Island Tops Come in Maple, Walnut, Cherry and Red Oak

-Maple is the most popular species of wood countertop, followed by walnut, cherry and oak.
-Among these species, maple is the most affordable, due to its abundance, but its appearance is what wins over fans.
-Northern Hard Rock Maple features neutral colors that range from light to a moderate brown, making it suitable for almost any kitchen decor.
-If you're seeking a slightly darker shade of brown with a hint of red, then Appalachian Red Oak might be the way to go.
+Maple is the most popular species of wood countertop, followed by walnut, cherry and oak, respectively.
+Among these species, maple butcher block countertops are the most affordable, due to maple’s relative abundance and aesthetics.
+Northern Hard Rock Maple butcher block features neutral colors that range from light to a moderate brown, making it suitable for almost any kitchen decor.
+If you're seeking a slightly darker shade of brown with a hint of red, then Appalachian Red Oak butcher block might be the way to go.
 Darker still is rich American Walnut.
-Or if you'd prefer a reddish hue, consider Amercian Cherry wood for rich-looking kitchen counters that will truly make a statement.
+Or if you'd prefer a reddish hue, consider American Cherry wood for a rich-looking butcher block countertop that will truly make a statement.

 Boos' Standard-Size Wooden Counters are Butcher-Block Style

-Butcher Block Co.
-Counter Tops Are Made to Order.
-They Come in 15 Different Species of Wood.
+Butcher Block Co.-Brand Counter and Island Tops Come in 15 Different Species of Wood.

-Whereas Boos & Co. offers a wide array of maple, cherry, oak and walnut in popular, standard sizes, ALL wooden tops offered by BB.
-Co. are made to customers' specifications.
+Whereas John Boos & Co. offers a wide array of standard-size and custom countertops in maple, walnut, cherry, and oak butcher block, ALL wooden countertops offered by BB Co. are made to customers' specifications.
 BB Co. offers edge and end-grain styles that differ slightly from John Boos' styles, plus plank-style countertops that utilize wood planks that range in width from 3 to 6 inches and highlight wood's pleasing face grain.
 In addition to the four wood species offered by Boos, BB Co. tops come in Ash, Beech, Birch, Brazilian Cherry, Hickory, Knotty Alder, Knotty Pine, Mahogany, Poplar, Spanish Cedar and White Oak.